raj03kumar/Data-Structures-and-Algorithm/README.md

 sorted array.
 ```
 ```
-1. SORTED ARRAY TO A (balanced)BINARY SEARCH TREE? ye to easy hai.
+3. SORTED ARRAY TO A (balanced)BINARY SEARCH TREE? ye to easy hai.
 APPROACH:   1. make middle of the tree as root.
-            1. recusively do same for the subtrees. start to mid-1 for left subtree. mid+1 to end for right subtree.
+            2. recusively do same for the subtrees. start to mid-1 for left subtree. mid+1 to end for right subtree.
 ```
 ```
-1. CATALAN NUMBERS: Catalan numbers are sequence of natural numbers that occur in various counting problems often involving recursively defined objects. their closed form is in terms of binomial coefficents.
+1. CATALAN NUMBERS: Catalan numbers are sequence of natural numbers that occur in various counting problems often involving recursively defined objects.
+Their closed form is in terms of binomial coefficents.
 Cn=(1/(n+1))2nCn
 C0=1;
 C1=1;